 "Rabbi Simon ben Yohai said, “Rabbi Aqiba my teacher, expounded the passage 'There shall go forth a star (KWKB) out of Jacob [Numbers 24:17' as follows: There goes KWZBA out of Jacob.”'
 Moreover, Rabbi Aqiba is actually quoted as saying about Bar-Kokhba: “This is the King Messiah.”13

 Together with his own claims and that of Rabbi Akiva, Bar Kokhba bewitched the desperate people of Israel to do that which was unlawful for them to do, as we shall see below.

-Extant lore about Israel's very last worldly king describe him as a figure who was possessed of superhuman strength (even though Rabbi Akiva's enmity for Jesus led him to declare that supernatural signs were not a measure of the Messiah14) nevertheless Bar Kokhba used such powers to convince the courageous, the naïve, and the churlish that he himself should be commander, king-Messiah and soon-to-be victorious savior of the Jewish State come at last.
+Extant lore about Israel's very last worldly king describes him as a figure who was possessed of superhuman strength (even though Rabbi Akiva's enmity for Jesus led him to declare that supernatural signs were not a measure of the Messiah) nevertheless Bar Kokhba used such powers to convince the courageous, the naïve, and the churlish that he himself should be commander, king-Messiah and soon-to-be victorious savior of the Jewish State come at last.14

 Accounts of Bar Kokhba's physical prowess tell of his pulling up cedar trees whole with their roots and bouncing off Roman missiles with his knee, this man of war was seen in a supernatural light as one more than capable of defeating the Romans.